Can't Get or Keep an Erection?

 This is why sudden erectile dysfunction in your 20s or 30s is often psychological, particularly if erections are reliable during masturbation but difficult with a partner.

-They then try changing habits, abstaining, or endlessly searching for the right solution.
-This increases pressure rather than reducing it.
-The result is a cycle of worry, monitoring, and disappointment that takes men further from sexual ease.
-Without addressing the loop itself, the problem tends to persist — regardless of medication.
+Many men try Viagra at this point, which helps partially but not completely.
+They then try changing masturbation habits, abstaining, or searching for the right fix — often increasing pressure rather than relieving it.
+Without addressing the loop itself, the problem tends to persist.

 Whether pornography causes erectile dysfunction is a controversial topic.
 Men with erectile difficulties may watch more porn or masturbate more — often because these feel less pressured than partnered sex when a difficulty has developed.